IHE/RAD.IRA/input/pagecontent/volume-1.md

 - which Subscriber has permission to invoke what requests
 - which context and content a Subscriber is eligible to access and in what type (e.g., read only, write only or ready and write)

 > Note: This profile does not mandate a specific authorization mechanism.
-See Cross Profile Considerations section for recommendations.
+See [Cross Profile Considerations](volume-1.html#1xx6-ira-cross-profile-considerations) for recommendations.

 The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).